Skip to main content

 tip

-From the revision history you can restore previous changes using the specific option in the contextual menu.
+From the revision history you can restore previous changes using the specific option in the contextual menu: click on the three dots icon, and then select Restore these changes to update the configuration to the selected snapshot.

 restore button